alanlivio/bash-helpers/README.md

 ### setup WSL

-  1. at powershell, run `. $HOME\.bh\win\install-wsl.ps1`: install WSL/Ubuntu (version 2, fixed home).
+  1. at git bash, run `bh_win_install_wsl`: install WSL/Ubuntu (version 2, fixed home).
 This helper automate the process describred in [Microsoft WSL Tutorial](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install)
     1.1.
 After run, it requeres restart windows and run it again.
     1.2.
 It aso require run Ubuntu app and configure your username/password.
     1.1.
 Then run it again.